RichardRicoKlar/ProjectAnts/README.md

 Easy.
 Clone the repository and start ProjectAnts.Console.
 No need of any NuGet packages etc.
 You may amend some settings in ExperimentDefaults.cs:
  - _Board_ - (x,y) - Size of the board, x for horizontal size, y for vertical size. (default is 15 by 15)
  - _SpeedRate_ - Tickspeed multiplier, can be used to speed up simulation.
+Counted as percentage. (default is 100)
  - _SugarsStarted_ - How many Sugars will be spawned at the start of the simulation. (default is 3)
  - _SugarSpawnRate_ - Multiplier of Sugars spawn speed - 5ticks-10ticks * _[SugarSpawnRate]_ (default is 1)
  - _SugarLifeValue_ - How much extra life ticks Sugar provides when eaten by an Ant. (default is 20)